Edith Cavell Flower Festival, Swardeston, October 12th and 13th 2019.

 At 17.30 that day her remains were laid to rest in a simple grave outside the east end of Norwich Cathedral.

-There will be events in May 2019 to mark the centenary of these events:
+There were events in May 2019 to mark the centenary of these events:

 In Ostend, Belgium: 26th April to 13th May 2019

 Oostende Town Hall, Vindictivelaan 1, 8400 Oostende – Edith Cavell Exhibition

 Holy Trinity Pro-Cathedral, Rue Capitaine Crespel 29, 1050 Bruxelles

 Edith Cavell Memorial Service.

 In Dover, Kent: On Tuesday May 14 the bells of St Mary’s church were rung from 10 am – 1 pm in memory of Edith Cavell – see https://www.dadonline.eu/updates/the-bells-of-st-marys-will-peal-once-again-for-edith-cavell/.
 An exhibition of photographs of 1919 events were on display.